You can reverse diabetes, but you have to lose a lot of weight

 Smith also got support from friends and family, and he’s enlisted his 14-year-old son, Ashton.

 “Before, he ate what I ate.
 What I ate or what I bought, he did.
-Now he still does that,” said Smith.
+Now he still does that,” Smith said.

 “Before I didn’t eat breakfast.
 Now I am trying to eat something.
 It may be a protein bar during the week but on the weekend we’ll have eggs, maybe wheat toast, or have some oatmeal,” he added.